Implement Local School Wellness Policies

 Nutrition plays a vital role in children's health and their ability to learn.
 School districts can improve students' overall access to healthy food choices.
-Their policies can shape nutrition education, child nutrition programs, and other food sales to support student health.
-The development of collaborative, positive nutrition policies are encouraged to facilitate communication among students, parents, and all members of the school community.
+Their policies can shape nutrition education, child nutrition programs (CNP), and other food sales to support student health.
+The development of collaborative, positive, nutrition policies facilitate communication among students, parents, and all members of the school community.

 SHAPE California pioneers found that partnerships paid huge dividends.
 They "gave up" a little control but gained valuable ideas, input and support.
 All found a win-win attitude was their greatest asset.
 The main partners affecting students' ability to make healthy food choices include advisory groups, students, teachers, nurses, administrators, parents, and the community.

 Children can develop healthy habits for life through school cafeteria and classroom programs.
-Actively engaging students in learning to make healthy food choices is the fastest way to teach new habits and build your program.
+Actively engaging students in learning to make healthy choices is the fastest way to teach new habits and build your program.
 Cafeteria practices and classroom lessons should reinforce each other.
-Updating teachers to facilitate their role in integrated nutrition education is a key.
+The key is to update teachers to facilitate their role in integrating nutrition education and physical activity into the educational day.